It’s been fun Google, but it’s time to say goodbye.

 If you’re looking for a secure cloud storage option, you can check out these Google drive alternatives.
 They are more secure and better for protecting your privacy and data.

 - TeamDrive – This is a business-oriented cloud backup and file synchronization option based in Germany.

 - Tresorit – This is a user-friendly cloud storage option based in Switzerland.
 They offer client-side encryption, but also utilize Microsoft Windows servers, which is one drawback.

 - Nextcloud – Nextcloud is an open source, self-hosted file share and communication platform.
 They are based in Germany.

 Unfortunately there doesn’t seem to be many popular YouTube alternatives, but here are a few:

-And lastly, you can also check out the unblock YouTube guide for different solution.
+And lastly, you can also check out the unblock YouTube guide for additional solutions.

 Google analytics alternative

 If you’re running a website, it’s important to see which content people like the most, so you can give your readers what they want.
 Otherwise publishing articles is like throwing darts blindfolded at a wall.
 Unfortunately, Google Analytics goes overboard with the tracking.
 Here are a few alternatives: